Artistic Team & Staff

 Kerry Shea, Artistic Associate

-Kerry Shea’s company credits include Ballet West, Aspen Santa Fe Ballet, Sacramento Ballet, CONTINUUM Contemporary Ballet and Lydia Johnson Dance.
-She served as Associate Artistic Director of LJD.
-Kerry performed the classics as well as an extensive list of George Balanchine’s repertoire.
-For the documentary “Sensuality and Nationalism in Romantic Ballet”, and Ballet Archives, Kerry performed the solo “L’esmerelda” and pas de deux “L’torrolene”.
-Graduating with high honors, she earned her BFA in Ballet Performance from the University of Utah.
-She is a Certified Progressing Ballet Technique Teacher and Pilates Instructor.
-She is passionate about training dancers with the proper biomechanics for peak performance, injury prevention and rehabilitation.
-This year she was honored to join Doctors for Dancers as an International Dance Specialist.
-In Charlottesville, Kerry enjoys teaching from her boutique Pilates studio.
+Kerry Shea’s company credits include Ballet West, Aspen Santa Fe Ballet, Sacramento Ballet, CONTINUUM Contemporary Ballet, New York Theatre Ballet, and Lydia Johnson Dance, where she also served as Associate Artistic Director.
+Kerry performed the classics as well as an extensive list of George Balanchine’s repertoire, plus a featured artist for the documentary Sensuality and Nationalism in Romantic Ballet.
+Graduating with high honors, Kerry earned her BFA in Ballet Performance from the University of Utah.
+She is passionate about training dancers with the proper biomechanics for peak performance, injury prevention, and rehabilitation.
+She is a certified Progressing Ballet Technique Teacher and Pilates Instructor, and this year she was honored to join Doctors for Dancers as an International Dance Specialist.
+Kerry enjoys coaching the Charlottesville Ballet dancers and teaching clients both virtually and in Charlottesville from her boutique studio Kerry Shea Pilates.

 Anna Sides, Artistic Associate